-As well as our Blog Editor and Blog Officer – Jenny and Luke, we have many contributors to our blog.
+As well as our Blog Officers Jenny and Luke, we have many contributors to our blog.
+We are currently looking for new contributors to the blog, both regulars and guest.
+Please email email@example.com with your CV and a writing sample if you are interest.
 See below for our regular contributors and guest contributors:

 Carlos Arturo Aguilar holds an MA in International Political Economy from the University of Sheffield.
 He is freelance researcher and writer.
 Carlos is particularly interested in security, migration, sustainable development, and education affairs.
 These interests st

 emmed while being very close to migrants’ (legal & illegal) work conditions in Canada and the United Kingdom.
 He has experience as a Learning Specialist and a research assistant for institutions such as the University of Sheffield (UK), the Center for Hemispheric Defense Studies (USA) and the Embassy of Mexico in The Hague, Holland.
 He is due to begin a research on human trafficking in Mexico with the University of Durham.

 Dean Hochlaf has recently graduated with an MSc in International Finance and Economic Development from the University of Kent.
 His studies helped shape his interest in the field of development economics, and his main interests revolve around growth and trade theory, and how economic policies can bring about sustainable development, poverty alleviation and reduced inequality.
 He hopes to embark on a career in international development, and one day pursue further study.

 Amy Dickens is a Human Rights masters graduate from University College London.
 She is a keen researcher and writer, engaging with issues at the intersection of international development, human rights, business and the environment.
 She has worked for Survival International, Rights and Humanity, and Lepra, and written for The Ecologist.
 Amy aspires to a career in policy and research, and is always on the lookout for new opportunities in her areas of interest.